-Lieff Cabraser employment lawyer Kelly M. Dermody spoke at the American Bar Association (ABA) Section of Labor and Employment Law Midyear Meeting running May 6-10, 2018 in Milan, Italy.
+Lieff Cabraser employment lawyer Kelly M. Dermody spoke at the American Bar Association (ABA) International Committee Midyear Meeting running May 6-10, 2018 in Milan, Italy.
 Ms. Dermody was featured on a distinguished panel titled “Equal Pay: Update on Gender Pay Legislation and Active Litigation Around the Globe: What’s Next?” from 9:45-11:00am on Wednesday, May 9.

 The Equal Pay panel discussed the Mandatory Pay Gap Disclosures within the United Kingdom, pay disclosure requirements in Germany, new state legislation in the United States, and the latest developments on class action lawsuits alleging unequal pay and pay equity as a global issue.